A new asymptotic enumeration technique: the Lovasz Local Lemma: Lov asz Local Lemma with negative dependency graphs

 In a scenario of the Poisson paradigm, we estimate the probability that none of a set of rare events occur.
 Let $X$ be the sum of the indicator variables of these events and $\mu=\E(X)$.
 If the dependency among these events is rare, then one would expect that $X$ has a Poisson distribution with mean $\mu$.
 In particular, $\Pr(X=0)\approx e^{-\mu}$.
 The Janson inequality and Brun's sieve method \cite{as} are often the good choice to solve these kind of problems.
 Now we offer an alternative approach---using Lov\'asz Local Lemma.
 Our approach can be considered as an analogue of the Janson inequality in another setting that offers plenty of applications.
 It is curious that the proof of Boppana and Spencer \cite{boppanas} for the Janson inequality (see also in \cite{as}) uses conditional probabilities somewhat similarly to the proof of the Lov\'asz Local Lemma.
+There is an inherent reason why we do not get the "second term" in asymptotic enumeration, like in (\ref{latinas}) or (\ref{strongest}), which extends the range of the asymptotic formula: $e^{-\mu}$ is {\em between} our lower and upper bounds (see Theorem~\ref{enum}), and therefore we cannot add a correction term to $-\mu$ in the exponent.

-For further research, it would be interesting to get asymptotically further terms from the Poisson distribution for the probability of exactly $k$ events holding, for any fixed $k$.
-It would also be interesting to get a few more terms from the asymptotic expansion of $Pr(\wedge_{i=1}^n \overline{A_i})$ in the matching models.
-Also, a number of further applications are possible.
+For further research, it would be interesting to get asymptotics for further terms from the Poisson distribution, i.e. for the probability of exactly $k$ events holding, for any fixed $k$.
+Lots of further applications of our framework are possible, this paper gives just a sampler of applications.